hackathons-com/ideas.hackathons.com/ideation.md

 				* Full Names?
 				* Links to other sites?
 (IE Stalking to Facebook or w/e)
 	2. User profile
-		1. Real identification (Facebook, LinkedIn)
+		1. Real identification (Facebook, LinkedIn, Google+)
 		2. Do we have an age restriction?
 			* 13 is min age to avoid COPPA
 	3. Posting content